jirikostiha/nav-papers/readme.md

 # Navigation Papers

-Are qiuck links to development related software and tools.
+Are quick links to development related software and tools.
-Links have to be durable, reliable, valuable maintained up to date.